+By considering the results of these two tables, we found that specifically, when the LSTM method is used, we will have similar accuracy and F1-score.
 Moreover, for the Sepsis and BPIC2012-W that variants have similar frequency having all the variants (i.e., using divide and unique distributions) can help the prediction method to have results similar to the case that we use the whole training data.
 However, for the RTFM event log that has some high frequent variants, using the unique distribution results in lower accuracy and F1-score.

 Table 7 shows how much training time is faster using the sampled training data instead of using the whole event data.
 There is a direct relationship between the size reduction and $R_t$ (refer to the results in Table 4).
 However, in most cases, the performance improvement is bigger for the XGboost method.
 Considering the results in this table and Table 6, we found that using the sampling method, we are able to improve the performance of the next activity prediction methods on the used event logs while they provide similar results.
-However, oversampling (e.g., applying log10 for RTFM) will result in lower accuracy.
+However, oversampling (e.g., applying log 10 for RTFM) will result in lower accuracy.

-5.2.2 Remaining Time Prediction
+5.2.2 Remaining time prediction

-In Table 8 and Table 9, we show how by using the sampled event logs, MAE and RMSE of different remaining time prediction methods are changed.
+In Tables 8 and 9, we show how by using the sampled event logs, MAE and RMSE of different remaining time prediction methods are changed.
 The results indicate that for the LSTM method, independent of the sampling method for all event logs, we are able to provide a prediction similar to the case where whole event logs are used.
 It seems that the settings that are used for training the prediction method are not good.
 In other words, the trained model is not accurate enough.
 We repeat this experiment for LSTM with several different parameters, but we have almost the same results.
-It is mainly caused by the challenging nature of the remaining time prediction task compared to
+It is mainly caused by the challenging nature of the remaining time prediction.
+However, by sampling the training event logs, we keep the quality of prediction models.